Case Study 16

 Sustainably dealing with Avian Influenza in Italy

 In response to the unprecedented 2021 – 2022 outbreak of the highly pathogenic H5N1 avian influenza (AI) in Italy, culled birds from infected poultry farms were safely transported and disposed of at several animal by-product processing plants across Italy.
+Similarly in 2023–2024, following the spread of African Swine Fever (ASF), pigs and meat from infected farms were handled by rendering plants.

 These plants provide essential biosecurity, segregating bio-risk material from the environment and making it safe by thermal treatment.
 The benefit of this disposal route over others is that the products derived from the condemned material have sustainable applications, giving additional value to the otherwise waste material.